Bombay Army: Post mutiny

-Following the transfer of HEIC rule to that of the British government in 1861 the Bombay Army underwent a series of changes.
+Following the transfer from East India Company rule to that of the British government in 1861 the Bombay Army underwent a series of changes.
 These included the disbandment of three regiments of Bombay Native Infantry and the recruitment of replacement units from the Beluchi population.
 Originally created as irregular units, the three "Belooch" regiments in their red trousers were to remain a conspicuous part of the Bombay Army for the remainder of its separate existence.

 By 1864 the Bombay Army had been reorganised as follows: